 We advise you to review this competence profile at the start of your PhD and analyse your strengths and weaknesses.
 Based on this analysis, you can determine which competences you definitely want to sharpen during your doctoral training.
 Do this in close consultation with your supervisor(s).

-The Antwerp Doctoral School has its own varied range of courses (the ADS offer) that are free for doctoral researchers who follow the doctoral study programme.
+The Antwerp Doctoral School has its own varied range of courses that are free for doctoral researchers who follow the doctoral study programme (ADS course offer).
 In addition, other services of the University of Antwerp also organize courses that can be valorised as part of the doctoral study programme.
-In addition, an inter-university training offer was developed in collaboration with the four other Flemish universities.
+Furthermore, an inter-university training offer was developed in collaboration with the four other Flemish universities.
+Finally, many faculties, departments, research groups and individual researchers organize activities aiming to support and train young researchers (e.g. domain-specific training).
+These bottom-up organized activities can be financially supported through the annual OJO call.

 Participating in courses, conferences or summer schools can cost a significant amount of money.
 The Antwerp Doctoral School provides a virtual financial backpack in the form of educational credit to ensure that you can undertake activities in Belgium and abroad on your own initiative.

-The practical information about the doctoral study programme can be found under Phase 2 (annual progress report) and Phase 4 (minimum requirements and completion of the study program) of the Doctoral Procedure.
+The practical information about the doctoral study programme can be found under Obligations during the PhD (annual progress report) and Preparing the defence (minimum requirements and completion of the study programme) of the PhD Procedure.